hidracloud/hidra/docs/plugins/http/README.md

 Checks if the status code is equal to the expected value
 #### Parameters
 - statusCode: The expected status code
-### shouldRedirectTo
+### allowInsecureTLS
-Checks if the response redirects to the expected URL
+Allows insecure TLS connections.
+This is useful for testing purposes, but should not be used in production
 #### Parameters
+### forceIP
+Forces the IP address to use for the request
+#### Parameters
+- ip: The IP address
+### onClose
+Executes the steps if the previous step succeeded
+#### Parameters
+### bodyShouldContain
+[DEPRECATED] Please use outputShouldContain from string plugin.
+Checks if the body contains the expected value
+#### Parameters
-- url: The expected URL
+- search: The expected value
 ### addHTTPHeader
 Adds a HTTP header to the request.
 If the header already exists, it will be overwritten
 #### Parameters